line/lich/component/README.md

 // "foo" module
 package module.foo

+// Declare this class as an implementation of `FooModuleFacade`.
+@AutoService(FooModuleFacade::class)
-// The class instantiated by ServiceLoader must have a public empty constructor. class FooModuleFacadeImpl : FooModuleFacade, ServiceLoaderComponent {
+class FooModuleFacadeImpl : FooModuleFacade, ServiceLoaderComponent {

     private lateinit var context: Context

+    // The class instantiated by `delegateToServiceLoader` must have a public empty constructor.
+    // If the class requires a `context`, implement the `ServiceLoaderComponent` interface and
+    // override the `init(context)` function.
     override fun init(context: Context) {
         this.context = context
     }